Buzz90/Cybersecurity-Practices/BLTO/Security-Operations/Phishing-Analysis-1/answer.md

 ## 4. What is the Originating IP?

-To find the Originating IP, we'll have to dive through the texts and find the IP. **Make sure you find the origin, not the Kinnar's IP!**
+To find the Originating IP, we'll have to dive through the texts and find the IP. **Make sure you find the origin, not Kinnar's IP!**

 Below is the Originate IP complete with it's host: